Ubiquitin: Similar proteins

-Ubiquitin is the most-understood post-translation modifier, however, several family of ubiquitin-like proteins (UBLs) are found can modify cellular targets in a parallel but distinct route.
+Ubiquitin is the most-understood post-translation modifier, however, several family of ubiquitin-like proteins (UBLs) can modify cellular targets in a parallel but distinct route.
 Known UBLs include: small ubiquitin-like modifier (SUMO), ubiquitin cross-reactive protein (UCRP, also known as interferon-stimulated gene-15 ISG15), ubiquitin-related modifier-1 (URM1), neuronal-precursor-cell-expressed developmentally downregulated protein-8 (NEDD8, also called Rub1 in S. cerevisiae), human leukocyte antigen F-associated (FAT10), autophagy-8 (ATG8) and -12 (ATG12), Few ubiquitin-like protein (FUB1), MUB (membrane-anchored UBL), ubiquitin fold-modifier-1 (UFM1) and ubiquitin-like protein-5 (UBL5, which is but known as homologous to ubiquitin-1 [Hub1] in S. pombe).
 Although these proteins share only modest primary sequence identity with ubiquitin, they are closely related three-dimensionally.
 For example, SUMO shares only 18% sequence identity, but they contain the same structural fold.
 This fold is called "ubiquitin fold".
 FAT10 and UCRP contain two.
 This compact globular beta-grasp fold is found in ubiquitin, UBLs, and proteins that comprise a ubiquitin-like domain, e.g. the S. cerevisiae spindle pole body duplication protein, Dsk2, and NER protein, Rad23, both contain N-terminal ubiquitin domains.

 These related molecules have novel functions and influence diverse biological processes.
 There is also cross-regulation between the various conjugation pathways, since some proteins can become modified by more than one UBL, and sometimes even at the same lysine residue.
 For instance, SUMO modification often acts antagonistically to that of ubiquitination and serves to stabilize protein substrates.
 Proteins conjugated to UBLs are typically not targeted for degradation by the proteasome but rather function in diverse regulatory activities.
 Attachment of UBLs might, alter substrate conformation, affect the affinity for ligands or other interacting molecules, alter substrate localization, and influence protein stability.

 UBLs are structurally similar to ubiquitin and are processed, activated, conjugated, and released from conjugates by enzymatic steps that are similar to the corresponding mechanisms for ubiquitin.
 UBLs are also translated with C-terminal extensions that are processed to expose the invariant C-terminal LRGG.
 These modifiers have their own specific E1 (activating), E2 (conjugating) and E3 (ligating) enzymes that conjugate the UBLs to intracellular targets.
 These conjugates can be reversed by UBL-specific isopeptidases that have similar mechanisms to that of the deubiquitinating enzymes.

 Within some species, the recognition and destruction of sperm mitochondria through a mechanism involving ubiquitin is responsible for sperm mitochondria's disposal after fertilization occurs.